Loss of citizenship: Other grounds

 Such loss of citizenship may take place without the knowledge of the affected citizen, and indeed without the knowledge of the government.
 Until the government's officials (e.g. embassy staff) are informed, the government may continue to retain the person's name in its citizenship records.

-Limitations
+Prevention

 Countries may have legal provisions to prevent the loss of citizenship, particularly where the loss would make the person stateless.
 These provisions often stem from international treaties that prevent governments from making people stateless, as well as limiting individual's ability to voluntarily make themselves stateless.

+United Nations

-Article 7 of the Convention on the Reduction of Statelessness provides that "[l]aws for the renunciation of a nationality shall be conditional upon a person's acquisition or possession of another nationality".
-However, this is not considered a peremptory norm which binds non-signatories to the Convention.
+The United Nations have made express efforts to combat loss of citizenship, and the condition of statelessness.
+In United Nations' Sustainable Development Goal 16.9, 'legal identity for all' is called for.
+Furthermore, Article 7 of the Convention on the Reduction of Statelessness provides that "[l]aws for the renunciation of a nationality shall be conditional upon a person's acquisition or possession of another nationality".

+However, these provisions are not considered a peremptory norm which binds non-signatories to the Convention.
+Ultimately, the call for 'legal identity for all' from the United Nations is a goal which presents challenges due to the complexity by which some lose their citizenship.

 Countries

 Most countries have provisions that allow for renunciation and denaturalization.

 The following countries have provisions for loss of citizenship that go beyond the norm: